 Oh!
 I haven’t spoken yet about the distaff.
 Distaves are sticks to hold your fiber while you spin.

 They basically act as a third hand.
 Modern drop spinners sometimes employ “wristaffs”, a distaff you hand from your wrist.
+I recently did a tutorial on how to make one.

 As I was saying, there are other styles as well.
 The dealgan, from medieval Scotland, is pretty cool.
 I haven’t had the chance to try one yet.